PMI New Jersey Chapter

 Be a Mentor:

-1. What is a Mentor? – As a Mentor your job will be to coordinate with the team’s teacher to provide advice, guidance, and technical assistance as your students work on the various project deliverables.
-Much can be done virtually.
+1. What is a Mentor? – As a Mentor your job will be to coordinate with the team’s teacher to provide advice, guidance, and technical assistance to the students as they work on the various project deliverables.
+Much can be done virtually – a few hours a week.
+A program manual and Futurecity.org contain guidance.

 • Help students stay on task, focus on “big picture”, perfect submissions, polish their presentation and build their models.